-The holder of an oyster license is permitted to take oysters in the waters of this State by means other than power dredging or as otherwise stated in Title 50.
-Contact the Shellfish Office for specific dates of harvest seasons along the Atlantic coast and Delaware Bay.
+The holder of an oyster dredge vessel license is permitted to take oysters from the States natural seed beds in Delaware Bay by means of dredge or dredges as otherwise stated in Title 50.
+Contact the Delaware Bay Office for specific dates of harvest seasons in Delaware Bay.
 All oyster shells and other material except oysters shall be thrown back upon the beds from which they have been taken.

-FEE: Delaware Bay Oyster Dredge Boat License: \$2.00 per gross ton with a \$10 minimum.
+FEE: Delaware Bay Oyster Dredge Vessel License: \$2.00 per gross ton with a \$10 minimum.